kangyolo/get-started-jetson-nano/README.md

 *It's not easy and need hours just for installation.
 Make it fun!!!!!*
 ## Power Supply

+Power supply is one of the most important things when playing with Jetson.

+Do not use 5V 2A power supply throught USB cable, it's suck.
+Use 5V 4A with jack cable.
+Read full article about power supply [here](https://jetsonhacks.com/2019/04/10/jetson-nano-use-more-power/)

 ## Installation
 ## Running YOLOv5